lepuzz03/coffee_datasets/CONTRIBUTING.md

-# Contributing to Datasets Plant
+# Contributing to Datasets Coffee

 🎉👍 First off, thanks for taking the time to contribute! 🎉👍